Pbabu-Github/ML-Final-Project/README.md

   - We’ll be using popular Python libraries like pandas, NumPy, PyTorch, Scikit-learn, and Matplotlib for data processing, machine learning, and visualizations.

 # What we will learn

+- **Azan**: I aim to deepen my understanding of both supervised and unsupervised learning, particularly focusing on regression and clustering techniques.
+I also want to learn how to deal with large, real-world datasets and how to uncover insights related to illicit markets while making sure to not be susceptible or being aware of the potential biases and limitations datasets like these impose.

 - **Prashant Babu**: I look forward to learning more about and working with large datasets, like the dark web dataset, and exploring economic patterns in these markets.
 Additionally, I am looking forward to improving my data visualization skills and gaining hands-on experience with version control (Git).